thelegend09/yt-dlp-builder/README.md

 I used `water.css` to style this utility.
 I only customized a few things.
 It's really nice when you want to have something that looks good with very, very minimal effort.
 [Check it out here](https://watercss.netlify.app).

-Pro-tip: If you do end up using `water.css`, make sure to add this to your CSS, otherwise a few things may look wonky.
+Pro-tip: If you do end up using `water.css`, make sure to add this to your CSS, otherwise a few things may look wonky (ask me how I know).

 ```css
 html {